MicrosoftDocs/power-automate-docs/articles/process-advisor-analyze.md

   - enduser
 ---

-# Analyze processes in process advisor
+# Analyze tasks and processes in process advisor

 On the left navigation pane in Power Automate, select **Process advisor** > **Processes**, and then select your process to go to the **Details** screen.
-This is where you'll access most of your process management activities.
+This is where you'll access most of your tasks and process management activities.

 > [!NOTE]
 > The [TDS endpoint setting](/power-platform/admin/settings-features) for your organization needs to be enabled.
 This feature is enabled by default, but if it's disabled for any reason, contact your Microsoft Power Platform administrator to enable it in the Power Platform admin center.